philippe-grenet/philippe-grenet.github.io/_posts/2015-08-02-emacs-tips.md

 {% endhighlight %}

 Now suppose I want to make each line start with a capital letter and end with a period.
-You could edit the text manually because it is only 3 lines, but just imagine that it is much longer for argument's sake, in order to make the use of a macro more compelling.
+I could edit the text manually because it is only 3 lines, but just imagine that it is much longer for argument's sake, in order to make the use of a macro more compelling.